-MPBR is an interesting concept that’s used widely by the United States military, but was not invented by the military.
+MPBR is an interesting concept that’s used widely by the United States military but it didn’t come from the military.

-Hunters were likely the first to use MPRB in old school scopes.
-These days we have fancy scopes with Mil-dot reticles and bullet drop compensators that will allow us to reasonably compensate for bullet drop.
+Hunters were likely the first to use MPRB with old-school scopes.
+These days we have fancier models with mil-dot reticles and bullet drop compensators allowing us to compensate for bullet drop.

 They allow you to zero at a specific range, often very short, but the zero holds up to hundreds of yards.
 The military calls them Battlesight Zeroes.

 Imagine you have a target that is a 12-inch square.
-If you can aim at the middle of the square and have the bullet’s trajectory not exceed 6 inches up or down up from 25 to 300 yards your MPBR would be 300 yards.
+If you can aim at the middle of the square and the bullet’s trajectory doesn’t exceed 6-inches up or down up from 25- to 300-yards your MPBR would be 300-yards.

 The Line Game

 To better understand MPBR, we need to talk about ballistics and how a round flies through the air.